rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 in general), which according to don Torcuato are not only useless, but they can only become greater the more useless they are.

-However, one can generate, render, manipulate, process futile streams of audio, pixels, bits of uselessness so rigorously analyzed that it becomes incredibly useful.
+However, I also like coding.
+And through code one can generate, render, manipulate, process futile streams of audio, pixels, bits of uselessness so rigorously analyzed that it becomes incredibly useful.